 The treatment for adrenal fatigue is essentially lifestyle advice, including sleep, diet and exercise.
-Talk to your doctor to discuss how you are feeling so that your doctor can arrange tests if needed and also provide you with advice and support.
+Talk with your doctor to discuss how you are feeling so that your doctor can arrange tests if needed and also provide you with advice and support.

 Eat plenty of fruit and vegetables.
 Avoid junk foods and processed foods.
 Also avoid or reduce coffee and any other stimulant drinks and reduce your intake of sugary drinks and foods.
 See also the separate leaflet called Healthy Eating.

-There is no evidence that supplements (such as vitamin supplements) are of any value and some supplements may be harmful.
+There is no evidence that supplements (such as vitamin supplements) are of any value, and some supplements may be harmful.

 What is the outlook (prognosis)?